 Heartland Retirement Plan Services are offered through Dubuque Bank and Trust Company.
 The information provided herein is general in nature and is not intended to be nor should be construed as specific investment, legal or tax advice.
 The factual information has been obtained from sources believed to be reliable, but is not guaranteed as to accuracy or completeness.
 Heartland Retirement Plan Services makes no warranties with regard to the information or results obtained by its use and disclaims any liability arising out of your use of, or reliance on, it.
 Products offered through Heartland Retirement Plan Services are not FDIC insured, are not bank guaranteed and may lose value, unless otherwise noted.

-IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Citywide Banks.
-Citywide Banks is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
-We encourage you to review their privacy and security policies which may differ from Citywide Banks.
+IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Citywide Banks, a division of HTLF Bank.
+Citywide Banks, a division of HTLF Bank is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
+We encourage you to review their privacy and security policies which may differ from Citywide Banks, a division of HTLF Bank.
 Click to go back to video.